 Mass Check + Analytical HPLC

-Explicitly ordered and performed Mass Check (MALDI-ToF or ESI-ToF subject to the "nature of the oligo" and metabion internal procedures) and Analytical HPLC (see Product delivered with analytical HPLC and MS traces.
+Explicitly ordered and performed Mass Check (MALDI-ToF or ESI-ToF subject to the "nature of the oligo" and metabion internal procedures) and Analytical HPLC (see FAQ "What is the difference between preparative and analytical HPLC?").
+Product delivered with analytical HPLC and MS spectra.
 Additional charges apply.

 However, a better explanation for the observation of altered sequences is the incomplete deprotection of the oligo.
 If an oligo still bears a protecting group in one or more positions, this will be transferred to the subsequent PCR product, which is then transformed into E.coli.
 Here, the host mismatch repair system will likely attempt to correct the corresponding anomaly with a base, which might be the wrong one.
 The most likely culprit for incomplete deprotection is the isobutyryl protected dGs.
 These are the most difficult protection groups to remove.